dhanus-tech-fest/dhanus-website/README.md

 <h1 align="center"> Dhanus Tech Fest Website</h1>

-This is the official website for the Dhanus Tech Fest, an annual event hosted by the College of Engineering Kalloppara.
+This is the official website for the Dhanus Tech Fest.

 ## Installation